Table of Contents

 The amount of a sales transaction is usually a simple and straightforward thing to calculate and communicate to the cardholder.
 You have a listed price, sales tax, and possibly shipping and handling charges, and your cash register or checkout page should prominently display the grand total before the cardholder is asked to furnish payment.

 At times, you will see friendly fraud chargebacks with this reason code because the cardholder wasn’t paying close attention to taxes, fees, and other add-on charges.
-While they may have agreed in the moment to pay the final bill, when they see the charge on their bank statement, it wasn’t what they were expecting so they blame the merchant and dispute the transaction.
+While they may have agreed in the moment to pay the final bill, when they see the charge on their bank statement, it wasn’t what they were expecting.
+They blame the merchant and dispute the transaction.

 Some cardholders may have a complaint about the merchant or their purchase and decide to “retroactively” revoke their consent and dispute the transaction based on the amount being too high.
 This is not a valid reason for a chargeback, and would also be considered friendly fraud.